 - Whiterose Maths testing was introduced to assess learning and to consolidate teacher assessment termly.

 Assessment in KS2 has become more accurate as the tests have been used in-line with teacher assessment.
-Data more accurate moving forward, therefore targeting the right children will be easier.
+Data is accurate moving forward, therefore targeting the right children will be easier.

 - Moderation across the Trust

 The outcome from this was to ensure consistency across the trust and the year groups within each school.
-Introduced the guidance document to plan from – Maths Whiterose Hub.
+This highlighted the great knowledge and understanding of the curriculum and expectations within year groups from our staff at Hemlington Hall Academy.
+A guidance document was introduced to plan from – Maths Whiterose Hub – to give staff more time to developing exciting an stimulating resources to teach the lessons.

 - New assessment structure from the trust tracking 25 statements in each year group

-The Statements are linked to the NC and they are changed to reflect the new ITF’s in September 2019.
-The objectives were achieved once the staff had seen enough independent evidence of the children achieving them.
+The Statements are linked to the NC and have been changed to reflect the new ITF’s in September 2018.
+The objectives are achieved by the children once the staff had seen enough independent evidence within their work.
 This shows a secure understanding of each objective.

 - Introduction of Nifty Fifty – number bonds in KS1 as well as multiplication tables timed tests (3x per week)